 opendir Looks up the pathname query.
-For each query result, it looks up particular attributes to return for the result based on a "ListBy" operator in the query.
-It returns a directory handle to the client.
+For each query result, opendir looks up particular attributes to return for the result based on a "ListBy" operator in the query.
+Opendir returns a directory handle to the client.
 It stores the attribute value strings in a cache for successive readdir operations until the directory handle is closed.

-readdir Retrieves next directory entry (query result) in the result cache.
+readdir Retrieves the next directory entry (or query result) in the result cache.